The RPAS aims to contribute

 to the production, dissemination and use of national and international

 scientific knowledge.
-The Journal is released quarterly and publishes
+It is a peer reviewed journal and publishes

 original researches related to the areas of Biomedicine, Environment,